Goldenfreddy0703/plugin.audio.ytmusic.exp/README.md

 ## TODO:

-- [x] implement login like Youtube Addon (Could not be completed, needs Official Youtube Music API Key)
+- [x] implement OAuth login
 - [x] support adaptive streaming
-- [ ] add playlist operations (Idk what Playlist Operations is, Foreverguest put this in for some reason)
+- [ ] add playlist operations (Idk what playlist operations is, Foreverguest put this in for some reason)
 - [x] add Android/Linux support
-- [x] Make Youtube Music Thumbnails have better resolution
+- [x] make Youtube Music thumbnails have better resolution
-- [ ] Adding Icons in the future
+- [x] adding icons in the future

 ## Help needed with maintaining!!!